devxsam/ecommerce-backend-fastapi/README.md

 ALGORITHM="HS256" ACCESS_TOKEN_EXPIRE_MINUTES=30
 ```

+---

+# API Workflow: Role-Specific Flows

+**1. Customer Flow: Placing an Order**

+User Login (Auth Component) --> Retrieve Products & Addresses --> Create Order (Orders Component)

+ **2. Admin Flow: Management Actions (CRUD)**

+Admin Login (Auth Component) --> Perform CRUD Operations (on Products, Users, Orders, etc.)

+---

+# 🔑 Key API Endpoints & Role Access

+Access to specific API endpoints is governed by the user's role, ensuring a secure separation between customer and administrative functionality.

+# 1. Public Access Endpoints

+These endpoints require no authentication and are available to any user:

+**Authentication & Login** (POST /auth/login): Allows users to submit credentials and receive a JWT access token.

+**Product Catalog**(GET /products/): Enables browsing of the entire product catalog and retrieving details for specific products.

+# 2. Customer Access (Authenticated)

+Once a user has authenticated, they can use their JWT token to access personal and transactional resources:

+**Shopping Cart Management** (POST /cart/items): Customers can add or update items within their personal shopping cart.

+**Order Placement** (POST /orders/): Customers can finalize their cart content and convert it into a new, trackable order.

+**Order History** (GET /orders/me): Users can securely view their complete history of orders.

+**Address Management** (POST/GET/PUT/DELETE /addresses/): Customers can create new addresses, view all saved addresses, and update or delete specific addresses.

+# 3. Admin Access (Privileged)

+Admin endpoints require a validated JWT token with the Admin role, allowing management and modification of core business data:

+**Product Management** (PUT/DELETE /admin/products/{id}): Admins have full CRUD capabilities to update, manage, or remove any product entry.

+**Order Status Updates** (PUT /admin/orders/{id}/status): Admins are authorized to change the shipping or processing status of any customer order.

+---

 ## 🚀 Setting Up Your Project to Run Locally

 ### 1. Get the Project and Install Dependencies